What are Health Disparities?

 - Every year, 2,900 deaths in Alabama could be avoided if all residents in the state had a fair chance to be healthy.
 4

 - In addition to poorer overall health in Alabama compared to other U.S. states, there is also wide variation in health within Alabama.
 For example, average life expectancy in Alabama is 75.3 years.
-In Lee County, life expectancy is 77.5 years, whereas in neighboring Macon County it is almost six years earlier.
+In Lee County, where Auburn University is located, life expectancy is 77.5 years, whereas in neighboring Macon County it is almost six years earlier.
 4

 - The infant mortality rate for Blacks/African Americans is twice that of Whites.
 Blacks/African Americans are most likely to be overweight or obese compared to all other race groups.
 5